 The relativist Mach confines himself to an examination of the concept of time in its various aspects!
 And like Dühring he gets nowhere.
 If "elements" are sensations, then the dependence of physical elements upon each other cannot exist outside of man, and could not have existed prior to man and prior to organic matter.
 If the sensations of time and space can give man a biologically voluntary orientation, this can only be so on the condition that these sensations reflect an objective reality outside man: man could never have adapted himself biologically to the environment if his sensations had not given him an objectively correct presentation of that environment.
-The theory of space and time is inseparably connected with the answer to the fundamental question of epistemology: are our sensations images of bodies and things, or are bodies complexes of our sensations?
+The theory of space and time is inseparably connected with the answer to the fundamental question of epistemology: are our sensations?
 Mach merely blunders about between two answers.